 - The manuscript is more suitable for publication elsewhere.

-If the work is not set up as a full article, in accordance with the aspects discussed above, but it could allow readers to benefit from the ingenuity and creativity of his colleagues, the reviewer may suggest reducing it to a "Technical Communication" (4).
+If the work is not set up as a full article, in accordance with the aspects discussed above, but it could allow readers to benefit from the ingenuity and creativity of his colleagues, the reviewer may suggest reducing it to a "Technical Communication."

-Recommendation for rejecting the article (5) applies in cases of poor quality.
-Although involving some subjectivity, this decision must be justified by claims such as: duplication of work already published; when the reviewer finds a theoretical or analytical mistake that invalidate the results and conclusions presented; contradictory results in the work itself or in relation to other issues, without presenting a thorough discussion about the discrepancies; lack of sufficient amount of new information in comparison to recently published articles; etc.
+Recommendation for rejecting the article applies in cases of poor quality.
+Although involving some subjectivity, this decision must be justified by claims such as duplication of work already published; when the reviewer finds a theoretical or analytical mistake that invalidates the results and conclusions presented; contradictory results in work or related to other issues, without presenting a thorough discussion about the discrepancies; lack of sufficient amount of new information in comparison to recently published articles; etc.